Naradan

 Naradan is a 2022 Indian Malayalam-language neo-noir crime thriller film directed by Aashiq Abu.
 The film stars Tovino Thomas, Anna Ben and Sharafudheen in lead roles.

-The film was originally scheduled to be released in April 2021, but was postponed due to the second wave of COVID-19 pandemic in India.
+The film was originally scheduled to be released in April 2021, but was postponed due to the second wave of the COVID-19 pandemic in India.
 After multiple postponements, the film was theatrically released on 3 March 2022 along with Bheeshma Parvam.

 Plot

 Chandraprakash, an upcoming journalist working with the channel News Malayalam, is a talk show host and television news anchor with a huge audience appeal.
 Chandraprakash is under pressure for doing stories that increase the channel's rating from his editor and bosses.
 When a fellow journalist, Pradeep does a new story and lands a job at News Malayalam, Chandraprakash keeps aside his own moral principles and focuses on being number one.
 Chandraprakash meets a politician, Babuji, who offers him a chance to start a new channel, Narada News.
 Investors seeking new revenue streams invest in Chandraprakash.
 He becomes a kingmaker through Narada, an influential person who is able to provoke social violence.
 Chandraprakash uses his strategy of fabricated and half-baked stories to meet his ends, beginning the channel with a sting operation on the Minister of Forests, Thomman Varghese.
 However, things change when a social media celebrity Mudiyan asks some questions to Chandraprakash in a lift, after which he posts the video on social media which led to many trolls.
 Chandraprakash fabricates a narcotic report against Mudiyan.
 Since he is innocent, Adv.
 Shaakira Mohammed meets him and decides to fight against Chandraprakash.
 Shaakira reveals all the illegal activities Chandraprakash has done to increase TRP in front of the court, which leads to Chandraprakash being arrested and sent to prison.